felleslosninger/github-workflows/.github/actions/trivy-scan/README.md

   hide the output in the action logs via inputs
 - Scan for plaintext secrets
 - Disable the noisy VEX notice that is included in scan results
+- Skip certain dirs in library scanning for dependencies related to Paketo builds (i.e. Spring Boot and Quarkus builds).
+These are dependencies that developers do not control, and detected vulnerabilities must be added to `.trivyignore` files (which is usually pointless).
+The dirs are currently hardcoded and must be updated in the composite action

 ## Prerequisites